jkim101/ML-Coursera/W01/Note02_LinearRegressionWithOneVariable.md

 'Hypothesis' <-- Call this for historical reason, not fit on ML (Andrew said).

+Types of Problems
 >Predict continuous things... call the learning problem a 'regression problem'.
 >Predict (a smally number of) discrete values of y, it could be a 'classification problem'.

-> Linear Regression with one variable = Univariate linear regression
+Linear Regression with one variable = Univariate linear regression